-This paper provides stated preference (SP) estimates of the average social cost of carbon (ASCC) for use in the evaluation of the benefits and costs of climate policy.
-We find a U.S. average willingness-to-pay (WTP) of \$1,116 per year to keep global warming less than 2°C by 2100.
-Combining the WTP estimate with population projections and assessments of the required emission reductions, we find a domestic ASCC of \$8 per tonne of carbon dioxide.
+This paper provides stated preference (SP) estimates of the average social cost of carbon (ASCC) for use in evaluation of the benefits and costs of climate policy.
+Based on a U.S. nationally representative survey, we find an average individual willingness-to-pay (WTP) of \$1,116 per year to keep global warming less than 2°C by 2100 compared to a business-as-usual temperature change.
+Combining the WTP estimate with population projections and assessments of the required emission reductions, we find a domestic ASCC of \$8 per tonne of carbon dioxide (CO2).
 Applying a benefits transfer approach to infer WTP in other countries, we obtain an estimate of the global ASCC of \$39 per tonne, with a 95-percent confidence interval of \$32-\$48.
 The estimate is insensitive to the discount rate, but it does vary with assumptions about the income elasticity of WTP and the rate of change in marginal abatement costs.
 Reasonable scenarios create a range of estimates between \$12-\$118 per tonne.
-A breakeven analysis finds that global average benefits of \$50, \$100, \$150, and \$200 per tonne correspond with U.S. monthly WTP values of \$119, \$238, \$356, and \$475, respectively.
 We also examine the impact of distributional weighting based on the elasticity of the marginal utility of income, providing distributionally-weighted estimates of the global ASCC for use in all countries.
-We argue that a SP estimate of the ASCC is a useful complement to existing estimates of the marginal social cost of carbon (SCC) based on different valuation approaches, and that using our framework translating global benefit measures into corresponding WTP amounts provides a familiar benchmark for interpreting magnitudes.
+We argue that a SP estimate of the ASCC is an useful complement to existing estimates of the marginal social cost of carbon (SCC) based on different valuation approaches.